How to Customize JupyterLab with Anaconda Environments

 • After you run conda init bash, you will not need to load anaconda3_cpu (or gpu) modules again.
 Just use your new custom environment.

-5. Create your new custom environment by making a new empty environment or cloning your chosen module:
+4. Create your custom environment by making an empty environment or cloning your chosen environment or module (10 to 30 minutes).
+A few things to consider:

 Collecting package metadata (current_repodata.json): done